HealthBioscienceIDEAS/microscopy-novice/episodes/instance-segmentation-and-measurements.md

 ![](fig/region_props_after.png){alt="A screenshot of the numeric value table created by the napari-skimage plugin"}

-## How to get Regionprops results as a table in JupyterLab
+## Regionprops

-Instead of using the napari‑skimage plugin, the same measurements can be computed in our notebook.
+Before, we used the napari‑skimage plugin to create a table with properties of the nuclei.
+The same properties can also be computed using the skimage directly in our notebook.

-Create a new cell and run:
 ``` python
 # Create a Regionprops table